disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_26_ConfigurePrivilegedIdentityManagementForAADRoles.md

 ### Task 1 - Open role settings

-Follow these steps to open the settings for an Azure AD role.
+In this task ,you will access and review the settings for the Compliance Administrator role in Azure AD Privileged Identity Management.

-2. In the Azure portal, search for and  select **Microsoft Entra ID Privileged Identity Management.**
+1. In the Azure portal, search for and  select **Microsoft Entra ID Privileged Identity Management.**

-3. In the Privileged Identity Management page, in the left navigation, select **Microsoft Entra ID roles** under **Manage** option.
+1. In the Privileged Identity Management page, in the left navigation, select **Microsoft Entra ID roles** under **Manage** option.

-4. On the Quick start page, in the left navigation, select **Settings (1)** under **Manage** option.
+1. On the Quick start page, in the left navigation, select **Settings (1)** under **Manage** option.

-5. Review the list of roles and then, in the **Search by role name (2)**, enter **compliance**.
+1. Review the list of roles and then, in the **Search by role name (2)**, enter **compliance**.

    ![Screen image displaying the Azure AD roles page with the Settings menu highlighted](./media/set2.png)

-6. In the results, select **Compliance Administrator**.
+1. In the results, select **Compliance Administrator**.

-7. Review the role setting details information.
+1. Review the role setting details information.

 ### Task 2 - Require approval to activate

-If setting multiple approvers, approval completes as soon as one of them approves or denies.
-You cannot require approval from at least two users.
-To require approval to activate a role, follow these steps.
+In this task, you will configure the Compliance Administrator role to require approval for activation by enabling the approval setting, selecting the approvers, and saving the changes.

 1. In the Role setting details page, on the top menu, select **Edit**.